Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Handling the mathematical singularity with time integral

-Note that when $t \rightarrow t_f$, it does not alter the second term in Eq. (\ref{eq:3D_time}), but the first term recovers the domain integral of the steady-state fundamental solution, completely independent of time.
-Similarly, the two-dimensional results can be derived.
-The domain integral of $|\textbf{x} - \textbf{x}'|^{-1}$ (3D) and $-\ln |\textbf{x} - \textbf{x}'|^2$ (2D) have been reported by our recent works \cite{Wu2021_jam_polygonal, Wu2021_polyhedral}, respectively.
+where $!!$ refers to the double factorial.
+Note that when $t \rightarrow t_f$, it does not alter the second term in Eq. (\ref{eq:3D_time}), but the first term is time-independent.
+Specifically, when n = 0, the first term recovers the steady-state fundamental solution, $|\textbf{x} - \textbf{x}'|^{-1}$, namely the Newtonian potential; when n = 1, the first term yields $|\textbf{x} - \textbf{x}'|$, namely the biharmonic potential.
+These two domain integrals have been reported in our recent works \cite{Wu2021_polyhedral}.
+However, when n = 3, the first term becomes $|\textbf{x} - \textbf{x}'|^3$ can be evaluated as: